MathuxNY-73/hackerrank-problems/Programming/README.md

 - [X] Find a first working solution on the sample input
 - [X] Submitted solution.
 Got right
 - [X] Challenge solved

+### List length
+This is a Functional Programming challenge from hackerrank.
+The goal is to implement a function that compute the length of a given list.
+I solved this problem with the Lisp language [Problem link](https://www.hackerrank.com/challenges/fp-list-length/problem)
+As of July 2<sup>2</sup>, 2019:
+- [X] Find a first working solution on the sample input
+- [X] Submitted solution.
+Got right
+- [X] Challenge solved
 </details>

 ## C++